vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App
 My first web app.
 There will be code files when i finish this project.
-Basiclly this my Flask learning project.
+Basically this my first Flask project.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo

 Fow now this app is read-only.

-Fetches data from same postgreSQL server as desktop app:
+Fetches data from same PostgreSQL server as desktop app:

 ![paveikslas](https://user-images.githubusercontent.com/51360361/236687746-37bf7d29-e420-468e-a232-51fe2cea75b1.png)